anthonytoumaibrahim/instagram-clone/README.md

 # Instagram Clone

 This is a clone of Instagram made with React, and uses Laravel as the backend API.
 It has the following features:
-- Users can login/signup (using JWT for authorization).
+- Users can login/signup (using JWT for authentication).
 - Users can edit their profiles.
 - Users can follow others.
 - Users can create posts with captions.